WHY IS SELECTIVE LASER TRABECULOPLASTY NECESSARY?

 Selective laser trabeculoplasty or SLT is a laser procedure performed for patients with glaucoma or high eye pressure.

 Fluid in the eye (aqueous) is produced by the ciliary body, and drains out through the trabecular meshwork (drainage pathway).
-Sometimes the meshwork becomes unable to cope, thus preventing the aqueous from draining out.
+Sometimes the meshwork no longer copes, thus preventing the aqueous from draining out.
 This causes pressure to build up in the eye.
 When the pressure is too high, it causes damage to the optic nerve and permanent vision loss - this is called glaucoma.

 (Image adapted from the internet)